bingeboy/snipmate-nodejs/Readme.md

 Here be various snippets for use with Vim SnipMate to make node.js development quicker and easier.
 You'll need snipmate installed.

+This was forks goals is to merge core APIs into individual files and merge NPM Snippets into single files.

 ##Currently Catching the Snippets up to node v0.10.x
 Actively working on streams.